evelinesurbakti/evelinesurbakti/README.md

 </h1>

 <p align='left'>
-R & Python Developer based in Dublin, Ireland.
+A data analyst based in Dublin, Ireland.
   </p>
 <p align='left'>
   Let's harness the ever-expanding world of data, and turn it into actionable insights.